Q. What is the Women’s Housing Coalition (WHC)?

-A. The WHC is a non-profit organization dedicated to providing safe, affordable housing and support services to homeless, low income women and families in Baltimore City.
+A. The WHC is a non-profit organization dedicated to providing safe, affordable housing and support services to low income individuals and families experiencing homelessness in Baltimore City.

-A. The WHC was founded in 1979 by a group of women who after conducting research learned that homeless woman were invisible in the community.
-Therefore, due to these lack of resources the WHC was created to assist this overlooked population, with safe, affordable housing.
+A. The WHC was incorporated in 1980 by a group of women who, after conducting research, learned that women experiencing homelessness were invisible in the community.
+Due to the lack of resources available for these women, the WHC was created to assist this overlooked population with safe, affordable housing that responded to their unique needs.
+As the demand for affordable, service enriched housing has evolved, the WHC has expanded its vision beyond only serving women.

-A. The WHC serves homeless, low -income women with disabilities and families.
-In addition to housing, WHC services include case management, advocacy and life skills training.
-Services are tailored to meet the needs of each woman or family and are based on their individual situations and goals.
+A. The WHC serves those experiencing homelessness, specifically low-income individuals with disabilities and their families.
+In addition to housing, WHC services include case management, resident advocacy, and life skills training.
+Services are tailored to meet the needs of each individual or family and are based on their individual situations and goals.

-Q. How does someone qualify for The WHC programs?
+Q. How does someone qualify for WHC programs?

-A. The WHC provides single room occupancy (SRO) housing.
-Residents pay up to 30% of their income if they are able.
+A. The WHC provides single room occupancy (SRO) housing with onsite services and leases many apartments/houses throughout the city.
+Residents pay up to 30% of their income.

 Q. How can I help the WHC?

-A. From goods and clothes to dollars, WHC is always in need of donations.
-The Annual Fundraiser offers sponsorships and at the holidays, corporations can sponsor the WHC families.
+A. From goods to dollars to your time, WHC is always in need of donations and community support.
+The Annual Fundraiser offers sponsorship opportunities, and at any time, corporations and organizations can sponsor the WHC families and/or houses.
+Click here to learn other ways to help!

 Q. How does The WHC define success?

-A. The WHC views success as a continuum, not an end.
-Residents are considered “successful” as they continue to accomplish the goals they set upon entry into the program.
+A. The WHC views success as unique to the individual, their situation, and their abilities.
+Residents are considered “successful” as they continue to accomplish the goals they set upon entry into the program and revise through continued case management.

 Q. What is the average length of stay for residents in your program?